 Your six-month Open Enrollment Period for applying for a Rhode Island Medicare Supplement plan begins when you turn 65 and have Medicare Part B. We encourage Medicare beneficiaries to enroll during this Open Enrollment to find the lowest rates.

 Your health doesn’t affect your eligibility during your Medigap Open Enrollment Period.
-If you apply outside that six-month time frame, your eligibility will depend on the insurance company’s medical underwriting qualifications.
+If you apply outside that six-month period, your eligibility will depend on the insurance company’s medical underwriting qualifications.

 Can a Medicare Supplement plan be purchased at any time of the year in Rhode Island?